Medicine is the science and practice of establishing the diagnosis, prognosis, treatment, and prevention of disease.

 Read More

 Sports are the physical activities that provide enjoyment and delight to the contestants and amusement to the spectators.
-The athletes are well known for their stunning performances and are cherished by their fans, but the reputation of many athletes has gone down after their vulnerable association with performance enhancing drugs (PEDs).
-It is an old practice among the athletes to boost their performance by utilizing PEDs.
-This paper will talk
+The athletes are well known for their stunning performances and are cherished by their fans, but the reputation of many athletes has gone down after their vulnerable association with performance-enhancing drugs (PEDs).
+It is an old practice among athletes to boost their performance by utilizing PEDs.
+This paper will talk about the

 Read More

-Primary Diagnosis Approach Considerations The treatment of abdominal trauma begins from the scene of the injury and is continued upon arrival of the patient in the emergency department or trauma center.
+Primary Diagnosis Approach Considerations The treatment of abdominal trauma begins at the scene of the injury and is continued upon arrival of the patient in the emergency department or trauma center.
 Administration may include non-operational measures or surgical treatment, as appropriate.
+The indications for laparotomy in a patient with blocked abdominal injuries are as follows: • signs of peritonitis • uncontrolled shock or bleeding • Clinical impairment during observation •

 Read More